ki44/ISN-Project/README.md

 # ISN-Project

-Code for the project
+Code for the game.

-How to use:
+How to install and use this game:

 1. Download files.
 2. Open the folder with files.